Zephinax/react-picture-selector/README.md

 ## Release Notes

 - **Latest Release**:
+  - Added support for passing full API response body as an optional second parameter to `onChangeImage`.
+  - Prevented dragging of selected photo to improve user experience.
+  - Improved error management with better validation (e.g., `deleteUrl` checks) and type safety for TypeScript.
   - Fixed image replacement bug to ensure new image uploads before deleting the old one.
   - Added support for custom HTTP methods (`uploadMethod`, `deleteMethod`) and request body (`deleteBody`) in `apiConfig`.
   - Added event callbacks (`onUploadSuccess`, `onUploadError`, `onDeleteStart`, `onDeleteSuccess`) to `apiConfig`.